This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Chickpea salad sandwiched in between two toasted pieces of bread with lettuce and radishes sitting on wood board with extra sandwiches in background

 To serve this, have some fun!
-Oftentimes, people notice that this isn’t their prototypical chicken salad, but can’t quite put their finger on what’s different, at least not right away.
+Oftentimes, people notice that this isn’t their prototypical chicken salad but can’t quite put their finger on what’s different, at least not right away.
 Personally, I love to add anything crunchy: sprouts, nuts, grapes, radishes, crisp lettuce… anything will send this sandwich over the top!

-Watch how to make this chickpea salad sandwich
+Watch how to make this chickpea salad sandwich.

 Chickpea Salad Sandwich

-3.17 from 6 votes
+5 from 3 votes

 This chickpea salad sandwich is the perfect vegetarian alternative to a chicken salad.
 Topped with radishes, microgreens, crisp lettuce, and sandwiched between two pieces of toasted bread, it's creamy and delicious!

-Prep Time 10 minutes
+Prep: 10 minutes

-Cook Time 0 minutes
+Cook: 0 minutes

-Total Time 10 minutes
+Total: 10 minutes

-Servings 8 servings
+Servings: 8 servings

 Ingredients